tropy/docs/using_tropy/templates/export-import-templates.md

 You can import templates from others.
 Any .ttp file can be imported into Tropy.
 Click on the fourth button in the template header.
 In the dialog box that opens, navigate to wherever you have the .ttp file saved, then click _Open_.

 The imported template now appears in the Template dropdown box in the template header.
+You don't have to do anything further to be able to use the template.
+Once you close the Preferences window, the template will be available in your metadata pane.